acham/spacefish/README.md

 implemented from scratch, designed to run on Linux.
-It uses the `LD_PRELOAD` mechanism to intercept system call wrappers and other filesystem-related libc functions, in order to sandbox all file operations, in a scalable manner, in shared memory, and at the user level.
+It uses the `LD_PRELOAD` mechanism to intercept system call wrappers and other filesystem-related libc functions, in order to sandbox all file operations, in a scalable manner, at the user level.

 For the duration of a spacefish session, all operations related to files are executed on in-memory copies of the files,